- Type of publication: Instruction Guide

 Current service contributions, as well as going concern and solvency special payments required under the PBSR, should be calculated regardless of the maximum funding permitted by the ITR.
 The information should be clearly and separately disclosed in the actuarial report.

-A contribution that has not been made since the previous actuarial report because of the ITR restriction should not be included as a receivable asset in the actuarial report.
+Contributions and special payments that have not been made prior to the actuarial report because of the ITR restriction and cannot be paid according to the actuarial report should not be included as receivables in the report.
+The unfunded liability resulting from these amounts will be amortized over future years.

 Contact Details for Additional Information